Camping Tent Poles

 Canvas tents and large, multiroom nylon tents are heavy.
 Many come with heavy steel poles that can support their weight.

-orange canvas tent
+An orange canvas tent in a woodland setting

 Steel camping tent poles are very durable.